Flames score 3 power-play goals, beat Stars 5-1

 Mangiapane took a pass in the slot from Lindholm from behind the net and scored on a shot past Bishop at 12:11 of the first period.
 Gurianov beat Flames defenseman Noah Hanifin and skated in on Rittich for a wrist shot into the upper right corner of the net.

 Travis Hamonic had the Flames’ first shot 8:02 in, a wrist shot stopped by Bishop.
-That began a stretch of 10 straight shots, including the goals by Tkachuk at 12:28 and Monahan, on a play similar to Mangiapane’s goal, at 14:21.
+That began a stretch of 10 straight shots, including the goals by Tkachuk from the top of the right circle at 12:28 and Monahan, on a play similar to Mangiapane’s goal, at 14:21.
+Each team finished the period with 11 shots.

 NOTES: Calgary C Elias Lindholm had three assists in a game three times last season, most recently on March 12 against New Jersey. .
 With a goal and two assists, LW Matthew Tkachuk broke a tie with Johnny Gaudreau for the Flames’ scoring lead with 32 points (14 goals, 18 assists). .
 Stars C Mattias Janmark didn’t play after the first period because of a lower-body injury. .
 Dallas C Tyler Seguin entered with a three-game goal streak, with four goals and one assist. .
 On Sunday, the Stars, Dallas Cowboys and Dallas Mavericks all lost.